-If you've never considered having a few
+If you've never considered having a few around, you may want to start thinking about it.
 People who have pet chickens are likely already aware of why it's necessary to have them around, however, if you're unfamiliar why having a few of them (if you have the space, of course) should be the new "normal," allow us to explain.

-These adorable fluffy birds offer quite a few benefits and we're talking more than just providing you with fresh eggs for breakfast.
+These adorable fluffy birds offer quite a few benefits - and we're talking more than just providing you with fresh eggs for breakfast.
 Apparently, having a few chickens around can offer quite a few environmental benefits and thanks to the province of we've learned exactly how chickens can reduce food waste and better the environment.